YaronWittenstein/Yaronwittenstein/content/post/relearning-to-type/index.md

 <br/><br/>
 ## When?

-About one year ago I've coincidentally came across a relatively new (invented in 2006 Shai Coleman) keyboard layout called [Colemak][Colemak] which is considered to be now the 3rd most popular keyboard layout after QWERTY and Dvorak.
+About one year ago I've coincidentally come across a relatively new (invented in 2006 Shai Coleman) keyboard layout called [Colemak][Colemak] which is considered to be now the 3rd most popular keyboard layout after QWERTY and Dvorak.
 <br/><br/>
 After doing some research about Colemak it felt like a different story than Dvorak, and the key reason is that